id-studiolab/interactive-environments/meet/readme.md

-This is were the daily/meet/now project lives
+This is were the daily/meet/now project lives.